My top selection of day trips you may want to consider, travelling from Lisbon!

-Whether you are looking to wander through the seaside town of Cascais, savour deliciously fresh seafood or just enjoy some fun in the sun at one of the beaches scattered along this coastal stretch, you will not be left disappointed!
+Whether you are looking to wander through the seaside town of Cascais, savour deliciously fresh seafood (some of the best Lisbon & surrounds seafood restaurants are located in Cascais) or just enjoy some fun in the sun at one of the beaches scattered along this coastal stretch, you will not be left disappointed!

 How to get from Cascais to Lisbon: